 The candidate should provide a list of potential evaluators.
-The Chair can add names to that list.
-The Chair chooses the evaluators (see item 10 for selection process).
+The Chair should add names to that list.
+The Chair chooses the evaluators (see note below for selection process).

-- 9. A minimum of two recommendations from students, unless the department requires more.
+- 9. Departmental criteria for promotion and tenure. - 10.
+A minimum of two recommendations from students, unless the department requires more.
 The candidate provides a list of students from which one student is chosen.
-The Chair chooses a second student. - 10.
-The selection process for choosing peer reviewers and any comments about the selection of additional colleague or student evaluation letters should be explained in the chair's letter, i.e., which respondents were selected by the candidate, recommended by the candidate but chosen by the chair/committee, or selected independently by the chair/committee.
+The Chair chooses a second student.

+NOTE: The selection processes for choosing outside evaluators and colleague and student recommendations should be explained in the chair's letter, i.e., which respondents were selected by the candidate, recommended by the candidate but chosen by the chair/committee, or selected independently by the chair/committee.
 The latter two methods lend credibility to the reference and are viewed as preferable practices.
+Candidates should not be the sole source of selecting letter writers in any category (external, colleague, student).